 Hosting a silent auction?
-Start here.
+Here are inside tips and tricks.

 Collecting silent auction items for your next fundraiser can be a challenge for multiple reasons: unsure where to begin, donor fatigue, the same items year after year, cost concerns.
 However, gathering unique and exciting silent auction items doesn’t have to cost you much money at all!